OrahK613/Lambdalicious/README.md

 By [Jonathon Morgan](http://twitter.com/jonathonmorgan)

-This is an attempt to learn CleanScript.
-I decided to try to convert Jonathon's work here to CleanScript.
+This is an attempt to learn PureScript.
+I decided to try to convert Jonathon's work here to PureScript.

 -Orah